tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

 .. tip::
-   For your Go-live make sure you archive/remove from your inbox all the emails related to vendor bills that are not required to be processed in Odoo.
+   For your Go-live make sure you archive/remove from your inbox all the emails related to vendor bills that are not required to be processed in CoquiAPPs.

 Certificate
 ~~~~~~~~~~~